lanpouthakoun/voice_web_agent/README.md

  - Each browser action is a single action (no multiaction), this is to maintain the best possible accuracy within tasks; however, it leads to slower output
  - By separating browser actions, it leads to more api calls, to make this more cost effective, I would need to rely less on single actions or use a cheaper model (mostly tested with gpt-5.2)
  - Some of the explanations aren't directly suited for voice agents.
 Could be better prompted.
+ - Playwright has a weird window sizing error.
+Likely a simple fix.

 ## Future Work